Ross Wylie: 2024 season

-For the 2024 season Wylie returned to team Toro Verde GT in the Porsche Carrera Cup where we entered the Pro-Am category.
-With sponsorship from The Glenturret whisky distillery, his Scottish-blue ‘Type 992’ Porsche 911 GT3 Cup contested 10 of 16 races, Round 1 at Donington Park he crossed the line 13th overall and 3rd in the Pro-Am class.
-Rounds 2, 3 and 4 at Brands Hatch in May, he finished 6th, 6th and 7th in class respectively.
-The championship's next outing, at Thruxton in June, saw another podium for Wylie, 3rd in Round 5 after starting fifth overall, 'pole' in class 'pole'.
-He then ran in 6th once more for Round 6.
-The Porsches headed north for Rounds 7 and 8, at Croft, where Wylie took 4th in Pro-Am for the weekend's first race, and 5th in the second.
-Wylie's 'home' race at Knockhill in August saw the Scot finish 5th in Pro-Am for both races.
+For the 2024 season, Wylie returned to team Toro Verde GT in the Porsche Carrera Cup where we entered the Pro-Am category.
+With sponsorship from The Glenturret whisky distillery, his Scottish-blue ‘Type 992’ Porsche 911 GT3 Cup contested ten of 16 races, Round 1 at Donington Park he crossed the line 13th overall and third in the Pro-Am class.
+Rounds 2, 3 and 4 at Brands Hatch in May, he finished sixth, sixth and seventh in class respectively.
+The championship's next outing, at Thruxton in June, saw another podium for Wylie, third in Round 5 after starting fifth overall, 'pole' in class 'pole'.
+He then ran in sixth once more for Round 6.
+The Porsches headed north for Rounds 7 and 8, at Croft, where Wylie took fourth in Pro-Am for the weekend's first race, and fifth in the second.
+Wylie's 'home' race at Knockhill in August saw him finish fifth in Pro-Am for both races.
 That proved to be his final appearance in the Porsche Carrera Cup for the season.

 Wylie headed to Silverstone over the August Bank Holiday weekend to compete in the Masters Historic Racing "Endurance Legends" race at the Silverstone Classic Festival.
 Co-driving a Bentley Continental GT3 with Witt Gamski, he took second in the GT class in Race 1, behind Cor Euser's Marcos LM600 Evo, and then matched that for Race 2, closing on the Dutchman in the final stages.

-The driving partnership of Wylie and Gamski also appeared in Round 3 of the British Endurance Championship race at Silverstone in June in class A. Wylie and Gamski finished 2nd against Peter Erceg and Marcus Clutton in their Audi GT3 which was the only other car in class.
+The driving partnership of Wylie and Gamski also appeared in Round 3 of the British Endurance Championship race at Silverstone in June in class A. Wylie and Gamski finished second against Peter Erceg and Marcus Clutton in their Audi GT3 which was the only other car in class.